Northeast Regional: History

 In 2000, Amtrak completed electrifying the route from New Haven to Boston in preparation for the introduction of the Acela Express, thereby eliminating the engine change at New Haven.
 The first two all-electric round-trips to and from Boston were branded Acela Regional and equipped with refurbished Amfleet cars painted in the Acela-like "Phase V" livery.
 All-electric service began on January 31, 2000.
 The NortheastDirect branding continued to be used for trains which changed from electric to diesel traction in New Haven.

 Due to customer confusion with the Acela Express, the name was changed again on March 17, 2003, to simply "Regional."
 As part of rebranding and service improvements, the name was changed to "Northeast Regional" on June 23, 2008 (though it also appeared on schedules several months beforehand).

-On May 12, 2015, Northeast Regional Train 188, traveling from Washington, D.C., to New York City, derailed in the Port Richmond neighborhood of Philadelphia, killing eight people and injuring more than 200 people.
+On May 12, 2015, Northeast Regional Train 188, traveling from Washington, D.C., to New York City, derailed at Frankford Junction near the Port Richmond neighborhood of Philadelphia, killing eight people and injuring more than 200 people.
 The train derailed along a curve and was determined to have been traveling at a speed of about 100 mph, exceeding the limit of 50 mph on that curve.
 This speed limit was not posted; engineers on that route are expected to rely on memory to control the speed of the train.
 Additionally, the train was suspected to have been hit by a projectile, as was a commuter train in the area shortly before the derailment.

 Private sleeping rooms on overnight trains 65/66/67, last available in 2004 on the Federal, were made available effective April 5, 2021.
 The overnight trains were temporarily cancelled in January 2022; they resumed in July 2022 without sleepers.
 They were temporarily cancelled north of New York City effective April 4, 2023, due to Penn Station Access construction.